MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v18.md

 7. Recompile extensions not build on version 18.

-    This step pertains to any published extension versions that aren't built on version 18, which you want to reinstall on tenants.
+    Do this step for any published extension versions that aren't built on version 18, and you want to reinstall on tenants.
 These extensions must be recompiled to work with version 18.
 To recompile the extensions, use the [Repair-NAVApp](/powershell/module/microsoft.dynamics.nav.apps.management/repair-navapp) cmdlet:

     ```powershell
     Repair-NAVApp -ServerInstance <server instance> -Name <extension name> -Version <extension name>